GLOBAL MARKETS-Stocks rally as Fed rate hopes dent dollar

 Britain's economy shrank in the three months to September at the start of what is likely to be a lengthy recession.

-John O'Toole, global head of multi-asset investment solutions at asset manager Amundi, said the reaction in stock markets to the U.S. inflation data showed investors were "pretty desperate" for good news and could be getting ahead of themselves.
+John O'Toole, global head of multi-asset investment solutions at asset manager Amundi, said the reaction in stock markets to the CPI showed investors were "pretty desperate" for good news and could be getting ahead of themselves.

 The weaker outlook for corporate earnings and jobs has yet to be fully priced into markets, he added.

-Investors poured into risky assets after the U.S. data, with the dollar =USD down 1.295%%.
+Investors poured into risky assets after the U.S. data, with the dollar =USD down 1.6% on the day.

 The yield on benchmark U.S. 10-year paper US10YT=RR slipped below 4% on Thursday.
 U.S. bond markets are closed on Friday for Veterans Day.